KealJones/reactor/README.md

 ## Acknowledgments

-These projects were the inperation for Reactor and we learn alot from them still.
+These projects are the true OG's of React in dart.
+Reactor would not exist without them.
+They have been strong insperation points and togeather, Reactor and these projects, will continue to grow to make the community even stronger.

 * [OverReact](https://github.com/workiva/over_react)
 * [react-dart](https://github.com/cleandart/react-dart)